Pin It

 According to the Centers for Disease Control and Prevention (CDC), teen accidents not only cost people their lives, they also cost them money.
 Despite representing only 14% of the population, 16-19 year old male motorists account for $19 billion or 30% of motor vehicle injury total costs while females account for $7 billion or 28%.
 If that isn’t reason enough to frighten teenagers, this statistic will.
 Fatal accidents involving teens in 2013 often occurred between 3 pm (after school) and midnight as well as on Friday, Saturday or Sunday, when extracurricular activities and weekend socializing occur.

-Distracted driving in Rhode Island involves any of the following activities while operating a motor vehicle:
+Distracted driving in Rhode Island involves any of the following activities:

 Distraction.gov notes that text messaging is among the most dangerous things to do behind the wheel of a vehicle because it requires visual, manual, and cognitive attention from the driver.
 A record number of text messages sent by December 2013, alerted officials to how problematic texting and driving is.
 Drivers in the US including Puerto Rico, the Territories, and Guam sent over 153.3 billion text messages per month as of December 2013.
 The Official US Government Website for Distracted Driving reports that at any given daytime hour, about 660,000 drivers use cell phones or electronic devices while driving.